mgechev/revive/README.md

 ## Speed Comparison

 Compared to `golint`, `revive` performs better because it lints the files for each individual rule into a separate goroutine.
-Here's a basic performance benchmark on MacBook Pro Early 2013 run on kubernetes:
+Here's a basic performance benchmark on MacBook Pro Early 2013 run on Kubernetes:

 ### golint